 Once the network has been forgotten, it’ll appear under Choose A Network.
 Tap on your Wi-Fi network, then enter your network’s password to reconnect.

-However, if Off is selected, your iPhone won’t download podcasts automatically when they become available.
+If you have both of these switches turned off, your iPhone won’t download new podcasts automatically when they become available.

 Restrictions are essentially your iPhone’s parental controls, so if Podcasts was accidentally turned off, you won’t be able to download them.